-The USB Host connection allowed users to connect class compliant MIDI controllers.
+The USB Host connection allowed users to connect class-compliant MIDI controllers.
 By simply attaching a USB cable to the front panel input.
 Poly’s arsenal of CV analog options.
-Including eight rows of Gate, Pitch, Velocity and Modulation.
-Was there for a complete control of any Eurorack module.
+Including eight rows of Gate, Pitch, Velocity, and Modulation.
+It was there for complete control of any Eurorack module.
 Poly’s flexibility, its vast array of multiple inputs and outputs.
-Provided users with the creative freedom.
+Provided users with creative freedom.
 Immodestly speaking, it breathed a new life into any modular synth environment.

 Darren Emerson (The Underworld)